ksokolowski/StyledConsole/README.md

 Animation.run(gradient_frames, fps=20, duration=10)
 ```

-### 😀 100+ Built-in Emojis with Perfect Alignment
+### 😀 4000+ Emojis with Perfect Alignment

-No more broken layouts from emoji width issues:
+No more broken layouts from emoji width issues!
+Direct integration with the `emoji` package:

 ```python
 from styledconsole import Console, EMOJI